-Hormonal changes, especially during puberty, are considered one of the main factors behind cystic acne.
-Particularly, high levels of androgen hormones increase our two biggest acne triggers: oil production and skin cell turnover.
+Hormonal changes, especially during puberty, are one of the main factors behind cystic acne.

 Of course, puberty isn’t the only hormonal fluctuation that can lead to cystic acne.
-Earlier, we put stress on blast for oil production.
+Earlier, we singled out stress as a culprit for excess oil production.
 This comes back to increased levels of the hormone cortisol, which can kickstart a breakout.

 And we aren’t just talking about the eternally acne-prone.
 These hormonal changes can cause cystic acne even in people with generally clear skin.